 Q: What is the difference between the Emerging Leader Program and the Leadership Advancement Program?

 The Emerging Leader Program is delivered over a six-month period, focusing on developing individual and organizational leadership skills, and applying those skills in a collaborative fashion to the common issues of diverse communities.

 The Leadership Advancement Program consists of 10 sessions, over the course of 1 year – with additional time committed to complete individual application and group assignments.
 The program is designed for individuals who are interested in leading for the common good.

 Q: How much time do participants need to commit?

 Emerging Leader Program consists of three, 4-day sessions.
 You should plan an additional one - two days per month to complete individual assignments and group projects.

-Leadership Advancement Program takes place in 9 sessions (31 days within 9 months).
+Leadership Advancement Program takes place in 10 sessions.
 In addition, participants will work on projects and homework outside of the sessions.
 You should plan an additional one day per month to complete individual assignments and group projects.